What does a Position Classifier do?

 - Bachelor’s degree in Human Resources, Business Administration, or a related field.

-- Minimum of 2-3 years of experience in job classification, HR, or a related role.
+- Proven experience in human resources, job classification, or a similar role.

-- Strong knowledge of job classification systems, standards, and methodologies.
+- In-depth knowledge of job classification systems and industry standards.

 Is becoming a Position Classifier a good career path?